sindrekjr/AdventOfCodeBase/README.md

 > dotnet build
 > dotnet run
 ```
-Using `dotnet run` from the root of the project will also work as long as you specify which project to run by adding `-p AdventOfCode`.
-Note that `config.json` must be stored in the folder from where you run the project.
+Using `dotnet run` from the root of the repository will also work as long as you specify which project to run by adding `-p AdventOfCode`.
+Note that your `config.json` must be stored in the location from where you run your project.

 #### Notes
 * Code may be written in the solution constructor if it will be beneficial to both parts of the problem (such as parsing the data).
 Example: